lloyd/JSONSelect/JSONSelect_1.md

 ## Features

-JSONSelect level 1 ncludes the following constructs, mostly from CSS3 but with some differences.
+JSONSelect level 1 includes the following constructs, mostly from CSS3 but with some differences.

   * `string` -- type selectors